Fredilein/dotfiles/README.md

 - tmux
 - zsh

+## Sources
+Theme and some of the tmux config is from [this reddit post](https://www.reddit.com/r/vimporn/comments/bxjd4p/cant_q_tinkering/).

 ## Info
 `.vimrc` is not in use anymore.
 Since I switched to neovim, every vim related config is in the `config` folder.